Sorry, you need to enable JavaScript to visit this website.

 How Henri Nestlé started the Nestlé we know today

 Led by a sense of scientific innovation, Henri Nestlé kickstarted a small food business in 1867.
-150 years later that business is the world’s largest food and beverage company.
+Over 150 years later that business is the world’s largest food and beverage company.
 And Henri’s legacy continues to shape the business today.

 Download the biography of Henri Nestlé in English (pdf, 8Mb), Français (pdf, 8Mb) and Deutsch (pdf, 8Mb).